Meituan: Self driving delivery vehicles

-In late August 2025, Meituan officially released and open-sourced its large language model LongCat, also known as LongCat-Flash or LongCat-Flash-Chat.
-The announcement was made via Meituan's official social media account on August 31, 2025, X (formerly Twitter).

-LongCat-Flash employs an innovative Mixture-of-Experts (MoE) architecture encompassing a total of 560 billion parameters.
-However, through a mechanism of dynamic activation, only between 18.6 billion and 31.3 billion parameters are activated per token—approximately 27 billion on average—striking a balance between computational efficiency and model performance.

-The model achieves inference speeds of over 100 tokens per second.
-Architectural innovations include a "zero-computation experts" mechanism and a shortcut-connected MoE (ScMoE) design, both intended to optimize communication–computation overlap and enable efficient large-scale training across tens of thousands of accelerators.

-LongCat-Flash-Chat was developed using a multi-stage training pipeline.
-This includes an initial base model trained with data fusion strategies, followed by targeted enhancements in reasoning and coding, and then extension of the context length to 128 k tokens to support advanced agentic behaviors.

-Benchmark results indicate that LongCat demonstrates competitive or superior performance compared with other leading models across various tasks, including instruction following, mathematical reasoning, agentic tool use, and general intelligence benchmarks.

-Meituan indicated that the open-source release of LongCat is aimed at empowering developers and accelerating innovation in the AI ecosystem.

 Foreign expansion

-Meituan is expanding into international markets, setting its sights beyond mainland China.
-Meituan's foreign expansion began with the launch of the Keeta delivery app in Hong Kong with further expansion to the Middle East.
+Meituan's foreign expansion began with the launch of the Keeta delivery app in Hong Kong in 2023, followed by expansion into the Middle East and Brazil.

 Asia

 Hong Kong

 In May 2023 Meituan launched its first food delivery service - named Keeta.
 It was the first time Meituan offered its products outside of mainland China.
 Keeta began operating in the districts of Mong Kok and Tai Kok Tsui, with plans to expand to the rest of Hong Kong by the end of 2023.
-Keeta offered several features to stand out in the Hong Kong market and attract more customers:

-Promotions: Newly registered users were offered HK$300 worth of coupons for meals and delivery fees at their partners like McDonald's, KFC, and Yoshinoya.

-On-Time Promise: The “On-time Promise” policy was introduced in Hong Kong, offering compensation for late meal deliveries.

 Middle East

 Saudi Arabia

 In September 2024 Meituan launched its platform Keeta in Riyadh, Saudi Arabia offering free deliveries and discounts during its initial launch phase for customers.
 Meituan announced plans to capture up to 80% of the Saudi Arabian food delivery market by 2025.
 Keeta's expansion plans align with Saudi Arabia's vision for 2030, with an investment of SR1 billion ($266.6 million) to improve operations, create jobs, and enhance services.
 Keeta focuses on affordability, diverse range of restaurants, faster delivery and tailored customer experience to progress in the Saudi Arabian market.
 Meituan CEO Wang Xing stated that international expansion is part of Meituan's long-term strategy.